Where Can I Take Online Classes on Communication Disorders?

 A master's degree in communication disorders prepares students to become speech-language pathologists, speech therapists and communications specialists working in hospitals, schools and private practices.
 Pathologists diagnose, treat and attempt to prevent speech and communication disorders in patients.

-According to the U.S. Bureau of Labor Statistics, two out of five speech-language pathologists in 2016 worked in educational settings.
+According to the U.S. Bureau of Labor Statistics, 38% speech-language pathologists in 2019 worked in educational settings.
 After obtaining a master's degree in communication disorders, state licensure is required in order to practice.

 Important Facts About This Field of Study

 |Prerequisites||A bachelor's degree in speech pathology for entry into a master's program|

 |Additional Program Requirements||Some programs require verification by department faculty that students have demonstrated competency of CAA standards during their program|